Is a career as a DJ or music producer viable?

 A portable ramp for wheelchairs may help in this situation.

-If clubs are inaccessible you could probably still produce music.
+If clubs are inaccessible you could probably still produce music and/or live stream.

 If you need wheelchair accessible transport you possibly would have to do a deal with a taxi company or have your caregiver take you.
 Taxi companies may be unreliable depending on where you live but it's possible that you could have an arrangement with them so you get priority.